 Moreover, these reforms are not only beneficial, but also, they are constitutional.
 Despite this fact, the Left and entrenched lobbyists will undoubtedly challenge this order.

 At the ACLJ, we have consistently defended the President’s constitutional authority to enact positive change, whether it be immigration or healthcare.
 Unlike the last President who attempted to wield unconstitutional power, this President is squarely within his constitutional authority to undo the damage done be the previous Administration.
 As we have done before, we will defend this constitutional action.
 Together we can take this vital step toward lasting, fiscally responsible healthcare reform for the American people.

 We’re working to dismantle ObamaCare one step at a time.
 But we can’t do it without you.
-Every gift (even $5) will be MATCHED.
+Every gift (even $5) makes a big impact.
 Donate today.
-Have your gift doubled through our Matching Challenge.

 Loopholes in President Obama’s signature legislative achievement have defrauded American taxpayers $3.5 Billion dollars in excess ObamaCare credits, and they can’t get it back.
 Reports indicate that the IRS paid a total of nearly $24 billion in ObamaCare subsidies in 2017.
 Of that figure, $5.8...